No-Trade-No-Life/Yuan/apps/trade-copier/README.md

 3. Prepare the accounts you want to copy trades from and to.
 4. Ensure the products configured in the storage.
 (You can use the GUI to finish this step.)
 5. Write data records of `trade_copy_relation` in the storage.
 (You can use the GUI to finish this step.)
+6. If you want to use trading algorithm, you need to write data records of `trade_copier_trade_config` in the storage.
+(You can use the GUI to finish this step).
-6. Deploy this app in the host.
+7. Deploy this app in the host.
-7. Restart this app if you update the `trade_copy_relation` records.
+8. Restart this app if you update the `trade_copy_relation` records.

 ## Technical Notes